 The Hot Shop Amphitheater, housed in the 90-foot-tall stainless steel cone, includes a hot glass studio, cold glass studio and accomodates over 200 visitors.
-The cone itself is 100 feet in diameter at its base.
-It narrows to a 15-foot opening.
+The cone itself is 100 feet in diameter at its base and narrows to a 15-foot opening at the top.

 We keep molten glass in 2 large furnaces which run 24 hours a day.
 Each furnace holds approximately 1,000 pounds of glass and reach temperatures up to 2,400° Fahrenheit.

 As artists blow and shape hot glass objects, they must continually reheat them in one of four glory holes where temperatures range from 2,100-2,300° Fahrenheit.
-The reheating process keeps the glass malleable.
+This reheating process keeps the glass malleable.

 A total of five annealers, which are insulated boxes similar to electric kilns, are designed to cool glass slowly at a specified rate.
 Glass will crack and shatter if left to cool on its own at room temperature, so annealing ovens are very important to the glassmaking process.